moogacs/docs.buf.build/docs/bsr/introduction.md

 3. **UI and documentation** - The BSR offers complete documentation for your Protobuf files through a browsable UI with syntax highlighting, definitions, and references.

-4. **Code Generation** - The BSR makes possible two distinct forms of code generation:
+4. **Code generation** - The BSR makes possible two distinct forms of code generation:

     - *Local code generation*: The BSR contains remote references that allow you to immediately generate code for your language of choice.
 Use your existing `protoc` plugins, run `buf generate`, and you're ready to go.